netsphere-labs/rails-openid-connect-idp-as/README.md

 # OpenIDConnectOp Sample

 A sample OpenID Connect Provider (OP or IdP) using the `openid_connect` gem.
-The Authorization Code Flow.
+The Authorization Code Flow and the Implicit Flow.

 Ruby on Rails 6.1.
 See https://www.nslabs.jp/digital-identity.rhtml